-ANGELS WILL NOT RULE FUTURE EARTH
+ANGELS WILL NOT RULE EARTH IN THE FUTURE

 Context - In the first chapter the writer clearly demonstrated Jesus' superiority over angels by explaining that He is God (e.g., Heb 1:2+).
-This section ended with a description of the work of angels as ministers to those who will inherit salvation in Hebrews 1:14 and was followed by the first "warning passage" in Hebrews 2:1-4.
+Chapter 1 ended with a description of the work of angels as ministers to those who will inherit salvation in Hebrews 1:14 and was followed by the first "warning passage" in Hebrews 2:1-4.
+Hebrews 2:1-4 was like a parenthesis and Hebrews 2:5 now picks back up with the discussion of the angels.
 Now the writer addresses the question (which surely some of the Jews would have been asking) of how Jesus could be a Man and yet still be superior to the angels as he has described in chapter 1.
+Hebrews 2:5-18 also serves another function.
+The readers were experiencing persecution for abandoning Judaism and beginning to believe in Jesus and His Gospel.
+There were in need of an encouraging word and this section does just that, explaining how Jesus the God-Man would restore their rulership and dominion of the earth which Adam's sin lost.
+This truth would serve to undergird their hope and provide an anchor for their souls in the midst of the storms they were experiencing because of their belief in Jesus.